About Wai Jia

 Wai Jia is married to her best friend, Cliff, whose life of overcoming liver cancer and accomplishing an IronMan triathlon event continues to inspire her daily.

-Both of them continually grapple with the concept of "home" as they've moved more than 10 times over 4 countries in 6 years of marriage, as pilgrims traveling around the world.
+Both of them continually grapple with the concept of "home" as they've moved more than 10 times over 4 countries, as pilgrims traveling around the world.
 Their heart is for transformational change among the needy.